sonish777/t-express/README.md

 ```

-3. Create configuration file `'default.json'` and copy the contents from `'default.example.json'` to the new file.
+3. Create configuration file `'default.json'` and copy the contents from `'default.example.json'` to the new file (inside `config` directory).

 > Texpress uses [config](https://www.npmjs.com/package/config) package for managing configurations

+4. Create env file `'.env'` and copy the contents from `'.env.example'` to the new file in the project root directory.

-4. Run migrations
+5. Run migrations

 > Note: Create a database named **`texpress`** (or the database name you have in previously created config file) in PostgreSQL.